How India became a methamphetamine and cocaine hub – DW – 01/03/2025

 "The presence of an active pharmaceutical industry significantly increases the likelihood of illegal methamphetamine labs, primarily due to the availability of precursor chemicals like ephedrine and pseudoephedrine," A P Kala, a former DRI director general, told DW.

-The Indian government has established a four-tier NCORD (Narco Coordination) mechanism to enhance coordination among various ministries, departments and law enforcement agencies at the central and state levels to counter the drug issue.
+The Indian government has established a four-tier NCORD (Narco Coordination) mechanism to enhance coordination among various ministries, departments and law enforcement agencies at the central and state levels, in an attempt to counter the drug issue.

 Edited by: Shamil Shams